101 people are interested

 Help Select Scholarship Exchange Students

-American Councils is seeking volunteers to evaluate scholarship applications of high school students from more than 29 countries.
+American Councils seeks volunteers in the Washington, D.C. area to evaluate scholarship applications of high school students from more than 29 countries.
+This is a unique opportunity to change a young person’s life and be part of a worldwide public diplomacy effort.

 Youth exchange programs empower the next generation and establish long-lasting ties between the United States and other countries, promoting mutual understanding.
 Over the past decades, the U.S. Congress and Department of State have created youth exchanges as an important component of U.S. public diplomacy and foreign policy: